X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/event_editing.md

 This is most commonly used for the mechs, as their parts are integrated into the models and simply need to be made invisible.

 #### Attach upgrades
-Attach upgrades are seperate models that get rendered on whatever they are attached to during the cutscenes.
+Attach upgrades are separate models that get rendered on whatever they are attached to during the cutscenes.
 They can be specified in the [attach upgrades panel](../ui/scene/event.md#attach-upgrades).

 The model is the model itself, while the target is what they get attached to when the upgrade is collected. **YOU HAVE TO MAKE SURE THE MODEL HAS THE [EVENT ENTRY TYPE](../ui/object/evententry.md#entry-type) `NONE`**, otherwise it will appear in your cutscene as a regular model too!